microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraApplicationServiceEndpoint.md

 ```

 ### -Top
-specifies the maximum number of results that are returned.
+Specifies the maximum number of results that are returned.
-the default is 100.
+The default is 100.

 ```yaml
 Type: Int32